JuliaDynamics/StreamSampling.jl/docs/src/index.md

  75
 ```

+The advantage of `StreamSample` iterators in respect to `ReservoirSample` is that they require `O(1)`
-This has the advantage to require `O(1)` memory, while reservoir sample techniques requires `O(k)` memory where `k`
+memory if not collected, while reservoir techniques require `O(k)` memory where `k` is the number
-is the number of elements in the sample.
+of elements in the sample.

-Consult the [API page](https://juliadynamics.github.io/StreamSampling.jl/stable/api) for more information about the
+Consult the [API page](https://juliadynamics.github.io/StreamSampling.jl/stable/api) for more information
-package interface.
+about the package interface.